 If you have private health insurance, the sick pay after the initial 6-week period will vary based on the insurance plan you have.
 You would need to check with your insurance for the exact coverage

-One of the top-rated private insurance for international workers, expats, freelancers, and business owners in Germany is Ottonova.
+One of the top-rated private insurances for international workers, expats, freelancers, and business owners in Germany is Ottonova and Feather.
 Private providers set their rates independently and moreover, offer better coverage.

 Termination Due Sick Leave